briHalterman/weather-forecasting-app/README.md

 - **Limited Error Handling**: Edge cases and many error scenarios are not yet handled.
 - **Limited Styling**: The app currently lacks CSS styling.
 - **No Tests**: Automated tests are not yet implemented.
+- **Limited CRUD Functionality**: Users can create and read locations, but cannot yet to update or delete locations.
+- **Metric Only**: Data is displayed with metric units; A toggle to switch to US customary units would be a user friendly addition.
+- **Failing Linting Tests**